Generate a Mission Control support bundle

 For KOTS-based installations, you can use the included KOTS Admin Console to analyze Mission Control issues and review suggested remediation.

 For Helm and KOTS installations, you can use the CLI to generate a support bundle.
-You can download a support bundle to share with your account team at DataStax after generating it.
+You can download a support bundle and send it to DataStax Support for troubleshooting assistance.

 Create a support bundle